atabekdemurtaza/atabekdemurtaza/README.md

 👨‍💻 **About Me**

-- 🌐 **Full Stack Developer** with a strong interest in Python, JavaScript, and Java.
+- 🌐 **Full Stack Developer** with a strong interest in Python, JavaScript.
 - 🌟 **Django**: Expert in building robust web applications using Django.
 - ⚛️ **ReactJS**: Skilled at creating dynamic user interfaces with ReactJS.
 - 🚀 **Next.js**: Proficient in building server-rendered React applications for optimized performance.